ggozad/Backbone.xmpp/README.md

 ## Notifications

-If your user has subscribed to the node and your XMPP server is configured to support PEP-notifications you can use them to provide real-time server push to your models/collections.
+If your XMPP server is configured to support PEP-notifications and the user connected has subscribed to the node, you can provide real-time server push to your models/collections.

-Events are fired by the Strophe plugin, and you can bind to these in your collections.
-For example, you could in your collection's `initialize()` do
+Events are fired by the PubSub Strophe plugin, and you can bind to these in your collections.
+For example, you could in your collection's view `initialize()` or elsewhere do

-            PubSubNodeStorage.connection.PubSub.eventHandlers.on(
+            connection.PubSub.eventHandlers.on(
                 'xmpp:pubsub:item-published:mycollection',
                 this.itemAdded, this);